The Art, Architecture + Design department has a wealth of facilities ranging from art studios to CADD laboratories to a world–class art collection.

-The Design Studio (W232) is the main room used for the design studio classes.
+The Design Studio (W232) is the main room used for the design studio courses.
 It has a high ceiling, lots of light, ergonomically designed computer stations and an environmentally friendly cork floor.
-The room is opened to all the architecture, interior design and construction students all the time.
+The room is open to architecture, interior design and construction students all the time.

-Graphic Design, Web Design and Digital Photo classes are taught in state-of-the-art Mac Labs that run current versions of industry-standard software.
-The lab is filled with light, has ergonomical seating, and is connected to the internet.
+Graphic design, web design and digital photography classes are taught in state-of-the-art Mac Labs that run current versions of industry-standard software.
+The labs are filled with light, have ergonomical seating, and is connected to the internet.